piyushkumarjiit/FAISS-GPU-Build/README.md

     Configure the build using CMake, enabling GPU support.
 It attempts to automatically find CUDA, cuDNN, BLAS, and gflags.

     Build the FAISS library using make.
+Note that this build process can take a significant amount of time depending on your system's hardware.

     Install the Python bindings into your active Python environment using pip.